RPirruccio/resume-lm/memory-bank/projectbrief.md

 *   User authentication and profile management.
 *   Creation and editing of resume sections (contact info, work experience, education, skills, projects, certifications).
-*   AI-driven content generation and tailoring for resumes.
+*   Advanced AI-driven content generation and tailoring for resumes, powered by a LangGraph-based cognitive agent backend for enhanced quality, ATS optimization, and STAR methodology implementation.
 *   Storage of base resumes and tailored resumes.
 *   Management of job listings and their requirements.
 *   PDF export of resumes.